djlacavera21/Apophis/README.md

 #ApophisProgrammingLanguage
 Future usage for the #ApophisMiningFacility and the #ApophisClassUNSCStarfleet #GottaCatchAnAsteroid #ApophisNewMoon #MoonGod #UNSC #starship #AsteroidMining

-Apophis is an (In Development) programming language that combines the syntax of Python and the esoteric programming language Malbolge. (#GitHub Coming Soon)
+Apophis is an (In Development) programming language that combines the syntax of Python, Ruby and the esoteric programming language Malbolge. (#GitHub Coming Soon)

 Apophis includes the ability to run Malbolge code using the `run_malbolge(code)` function.
 This takes a Malbolge program as a string argument and returns the output.

-The language also supports **hybrid programs** that mix Python and Malbolge.
-In these sources, lines beginning with ``:`` are interpreted as Python while all other lines are executed as Malbolge.
-The outputs from both languages are concatenated.
+The language also supports **hybrid programs** that mix Python, Ruby and Malbolge.
+In these sources, lines beginning with ``:`` are interpreted as Python, lines beginning with ``;`` are executed as Ruby while all other lines run as Malbolge.
+The outputs from all languages are concatenated.
 Use :func:`apophis.run_apophis` to execute code stored in a string and :func:`apophis.run_file` for ``.apop``/``.apo`` files.